 This is a very informal network, which is RHS-affiliated and also a member of the Federation of City Farms and Community Gardens (our entry) and Project Dirt.

-Current projects for the Bloom group:
+Current projects for the Bloom volunteers:

 - Nightingale Community garden - this website;